eliemichel/LearnWebGPU-Code/README.md

 This repository contains the reference code base accompanying the [Learn WebGPU](learnwgpu.com) web book.

-Branch `step035`: This corresponds to the code at the end of the page [Shader Uniforms](https://eliemichel.github.io/LearnWebGPU/basic-3d-rendering/shader-uniforms.html).
+Branch `step041`: This corresponds to the code at the end of the page [Input Geometry](https://eliemichel.github.io/LearnWebGPU/basic-3d-rendering/input-geometry.html).

 Building
 --------